 - Geographic distribution: Attacks originating from various countries, suggesting botnet involvement

-Faced with this immediate threat landscape, we implemented a multi-layered defense strategy:
+Faced with this immediate threat landscape, I implemented a multi-layered defense strategy:

 1. Fail2Ban Implementation